Keyboard shortcuts

 unused = "warn"

-Used for contributing terminal applications, installable through whackred terminal install.
+Used for contributing command-line applications, installable through whackred shell install.

 name = "mycmd1"